All Products

 Important

 Disabling SSL encryption restarts the cluster.
-We recommend that you perform this operation during off-peak hours.
+Perform this operation during off-peak hours.

 1. On the SSL Settings tab, click the slider next to SSL Status to disable SSL encryption.